-Security and safety measures are already in place to serve current bus transit operations and related pedestrian activities near existing transit facilities and bus stops within the SVRTC.
-VTA's Protective Services provides security for VTA bus and light rail service and facilities in coordination with law enforcement activities of a Santa Clara County Sheriff unit and American Protective Services, a private security contractor, under contract to VTA.
+Security and safety measures are already in place to serve current bus transit operations and related pedestrian activities near existing transit facilities and bus stops in the SVRTC.
+VTA's Protective Services provides security for VTA bus and light rail service and facilities in coordination with law enforcement activities of a Santa Clara County Sheriff unit and Securitas Security Services USA, Inc., a private security contractor, under contract to VTA.

-4.14.2.2 BART Facilities
+4.11.2 BART FACILITIES